kalleeh/gurum-platform/README.md

 ## Deployment Instructions (Quick Start)

-Create an S3 bucket to hold your deployment artifacts and update the deploy.sh script accordingly.
-Then run the below command to package all the deployment artifacts, upload them to the S3 bucket and create the CloudFormation stacks.
+Run the below command to package all the deployment artifacts, upload them to the S3 bucket and create the CloudFormation stacks.

 ```sh
 chmod +x deploy.sh